 The advantages of a registration wall:

-- Gather 1st party data (understanding user behavior is, after all, one of the keys to being a successful publisher.
-This will give you valuable and actionable insights.)
+- Gather first-party data - understanding user behavior is, after all, one of the keys to a successful business model.
+This will give you valuable and actionable insights, as well as help you overcome the challenge of a cookieless future.

-- Personalized user experience (provide a better user experience and so tighten the relationship with your audience)
+- Personalized user experience to provide a better user experience and build lasting relationships with your audience

-- Increase your subscription conversion rate (if the end-goal is to gain paying subscribers, a regwall is hugely beneficial for getting to this point)
+- Increase your subscription conversion rate - if the end-goal is to gain paying subscribers, registration walls are a hugely beneficial soft conversion step to increase engagement before presenting a paywall

 - Solve leaky paywall issues by tracking a user across devices

-- Grow a registered user base in order to more easily sell something else in the future (this is particularly the case with brands using a regwall, such as Welcome To The Jungle who might want to sell B2B products if that’s relevant to the user’s profile)
+- Grow a registered user base in order to more easily sell a product or service in the future (this is particularly the case with brand publishers using a registration wall, such as Welcome To The Jungle who might want to sell B2B products if that’s relevant to the user’s profile)

 Note that registration walls can be used by any content producer online, including news broadcasters, TV-replay platforms, brands and social media sites.
 To highlight this fact, examples in this article include Instagram (social), Busuu (e-learning) and All4 (TV-replay).